 In 2013, they created a grotesk display typeface called Block.

 Ligature is a collective that provides a broad knowledge of vintage and modern typography.
 It is based in Trondheim, Norway, but has members from across the globe: Ahda Firdaus, Alex Timokhovsky, Alyson Brown, Antonio Rodrigues Jr, Christopher Craig, Danny Dek, Franz Jeitz, James Lewis, Jeremy Pruitt, Jeremy Teff, Joe Horacek, Joshua Noom, Justyna Frackiewicz, Jørgen Grotdal, Keith Tatum, Leo Kiricic, Lorenzo Natale, Mark Lozano, Moe Pike Soe, Nicolas Fredrickson, Noel Shiveley, Odds, Peter Bacallao, Ricardo Gonzales, Ricky Ray Lester Jr, Rob Brink, Sam Lee, Sydney Goldstein, Zane Kaiser.
 Typefaces designed by them include Quaint (2015, by James Lewis and Jorgen Grotdal), Woodland (Mark Van Leeuwen), and Timber (Mark Van Leeuwen).
 [Google] [More] ⦿

 Illustrator and graphic designer located in Oslo, Norway.
 His/her typefaces:

-Graphic design student at Westerdals School of Communication in Oslo.
+Graduate of the Westerdals School of Communication in Oslo.
 Creator of a nice typographic logo called Reach (2010).
-She also created a high-contrast art deco face called Salonfähig (2010), the high-contrast Peignotian face Poirot in 2011, and the Norse experimental face Nørn (2011).
+She also created a high-contrast art deco typeface called Salonfähig (2010), the high-contrast Peignotian face Poirot in 2011, and the Norse experimental typeface Nørn (2011).

 In 2012, Madeleine designed the hexagonal Etern typeface family.